RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 Compare two characters.
 Set #Outcome to

-- ‘equal’ if Character1 is equal to Character2;
+- 'equal' if Character1 is equal to Character2;

-- ‘greater’ if Character1 is greater than Character2;
+- 'greater' if Character1 is greater than Character2;

-- ‘lesser’ if Character’ is less than Character2.
+- 'lesser' if Character' is less than Character2.
 The function shall exhibit the following characteristics.
 If Config _Compare(a,b) produces

-- ‘equal’ then Config_Compare(b,a) produces ‘equal’;
+- 'equal' then Config_Compare(b,a) produces 'equal';

-- ‘greater’ then Config_Compare(b,a) produces ‘lesser’;
+- 'greater' then Config_Compare(b,a) produces 'lesser';

-- ‘lesser’ then Config_Compare(b,a) produces ‘greater’;
+- 'lesser' then Config_Compare(b,a) produces 'greater';

-- ‘equal’ and Config_Compare(b,c) produces ‘equal’ then Config_Compare(a,c) produces ‘equal’;
+- 'equal' and Config_Compare(b,c) produces 'equal' then Config_Compare(a,c) produces 'equal';

-- ‘greater’ and Config_Compare(b,c) produces ‘greater’ then Config _Compare(a,c) produces ‘greater’;
+- 'greater' and Config_Compare(b,c) produces 'greater' then Config _Compare(a,c) produces 'greater';

-- ‘lesser’ and Config _Compare(b,c) produces ‘lesser’ then Config_Compare(a,c) produces ‘lesser’;
+- 'lesser' and Config _Compare(b,c) produces 'lesser' then Config_Compare(a,c) produces 'lesser';

-- ‘equal’ then Config_Compare(a,c) and Config_Compare(b,c) produce the same value.
+- 'equal' then Config_Compare(a,c) and Config_Compare(b,c) produce the same value.
 Syntactic characters which are different characters shall not compare equal by Config_Compare, see nnn.